jbloit/clubRock_partition/README.md

 # WebScore

-Displays notes from a MIDI stream in a web browser.
+Display notes from a MIDI stream in a web browser.
+Notes scroll vertically and touch a play bar at the bottom of the screen when the notes should be played.

-The display speed is computed such that
+The display speed is computed such that 4 beats are displayed between the top of the screen and the playbar.

 # Installation